nar-en57/Challan-Generator-App/README.md

 ## License

-© 2025 Naren Jamdar.
-All rights reserved.

 This project is provided for demonstration purposes only.
 Redistribution, modification, or commercial use is not permitted without prior written consent.

+© 2025 Naren Jamdar.
 All rights reserved.